Do you know the secret ingredient to recovering from an injury?

 I will give you a hint it is 5 letters and begins with the letter S.

 This is for you to share with your patients but also serve as a reminder to you as the reader to make sure you are getting enough sleep.
+Sleep and injury recovery are tightly connected to each other.

 So why is sleep so important to injury recovery?
 Here are a few of the top reasons why getting your daily zzz’s is so important